brycewray/hugo-site/content/posts/2020/10/conversation-piece.md

 At this writing, my commenting platform choice is FastComments, for which I'm still on the free trial.
 If I choose *not* to stick with it once it comes time to pay or go, I'd probably just revert to the free Utterances[^1]---especially since I'm guessing that, given the content of my articles, my typical reader either already has a GitHub account or wouldn't have a problem with getting one.

 For your purposes, I'd rank the *non*-free offerings as follows:
-1. **FastComments**---Of these four, it's the best combination of light code, decent pricing, active development, respect for commenters’ privacy, and (reasonable) customizability.
+1. **FastComments**---Of these four, it's the best combination of light code, decent pricing, active development, respect for commenters' privacy, and (reasonable) customizability.
 Since it's also the *newest* of the four, that's pretty impressive!
 2. **Commento**---Since I couldn't test it without going truly live with it (and chose not to do so), I go by what I've read about this.
 It comes out ahead of Hyvor Talk only because the latter is still so code-heavy.
 Otherwise, it gives you the least bang for the buck of these four.
 3. **Hyvor Talk**---If you don't care so much about code load (although you probably should), this should be your second option from this group.
 I'd watch this one for what I hope will be future refinements that further trim it down, perhaps by letting you use a significantly lighter and more bare-bones version thereof.
 4. **Talkyard**---The code load just buries this otherwise great and highly affordable choice.
 As with Hyvor Talk, I hope there will eventually be a "Light" version that's a much smaller download and is for *only* commenting, rather than carrying the additional weight that supports its many other features.